It's understandable for anyone undergoing a HIV test to feel somewhat apprehensive or nervous.

 Provided early treatment is sought out, you can delay the development of AIDS and live a comparatively long and normal life.
 However, you should inform your partner of any positive test results, as they may require HIV testing themselves as it is a sexually transmitted disease.

-HIV testing is the only way to know if you have HIV; testing sites are positioned as conveniently as possible throughout every city to allow people to get the help they need.
+Taking a test is the only way to know if you have HIV; sites are positioned as conveniently as possible throughout every city to allow people to get the help they need.

 Some of the most common places for HIV testing include charity run clinics, genitourinary medicine (GUM) clinics or sexual health clinics, drug dependency services, certain GP's and some young people clinics and contraception clinics.

 Additionally, pregnant women can undergo HIV testing at an antenatal clinic or a private clinic if they pay for their healthcare.